Premises Liability: Injured at the Stadium

 The accidents at the stadium range from minor incidents to severe injuries.
 Here are some common types:

-Slips, trips, and falls: Slippery or wet floors, uneven surfaces, cluttered walkways, floor hazards, or inadequate lighting can lead to many slip and fall accidents.
+Slips, trips, and falls: Slippery or wet floors, uneven surfaces, cluttered walkways, floor hazards, or inadequate lighting at the stadium can lead to many slip and fall accidents.

-Falling objects: Items such as equipment, signage, or debris can fall from heights and cause injuries to spectators or staff.
+Falling objects: Items such as equipment, signage, or debris can fall from heights, causing injuries to spectators or staff.

 Food poisoning or allergic reactions: Consuming contaminated or allergenic food and beverages sold at the stadium can lead to food poisoning or severe allergic reactions.